Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 # Build in Debug

-To build in Debug, you will need to build and deploy the Windows extension first.
+To build in `Debug`mode, you will need to build and deploy the Windows extension first.

 ## Using Qt Creator
 You can disable QML debugger from the settings to avoid some error pop-ups.

 ### Additionnal Requirements

-To be able to properly debug, you will need to install `Qt Debug Information Files` from the `Qt 6.2.3` Section.
+To be able to properly debug, you will need to install the `Qt Debug Information Files` from the [`Qt 6.2.3` Section](#qt-6.2.3).
 If you cannot see it, you need to tick the **Archive** box and filter again.

 ### CMake Parameters